nurifudayl/nurifudayl.github.io/_pages/about.md

 <details markdown="1">
 <summary>5.
 Translation and Editorial Work</summary>

-My **Francophone academic formation** has also shaped my engagement with the publishing world in Turkey.
-One of the advantages of moving across Turkish and French intellectual contexts has been the opportunity to work not only as a scholar, but also as a translator, editor, and reader within different areas of publishing.
+My editorial work has developed alongside my academic training and research.
+Rooted in a trajectory between Turkish and Francophone intellectual worlds, it has involved work as a **translator**, **editorial reader**, and editor—activities I understand as forms of mediation between texts, intellectual traditions, and their publics.

-I entered the publishing world as a translator during my first year as an undergraduate student, when I began working with **Ayrıntı Yayınları**.
-I later prepared reader reports for **Doğan Kitap** and wrote book reviews for literary supplements.
-For a considerable period, I also worked for **Dergâh Yayınları**, where I served both as a **translation editor** and as a **history editor**.
+I began translating during my first year as an undergraduate through a collaboration with **Ayrıntı Yayınları**.
+I subsequently prepared readers’ reports for **Doğan Kitap** and published book reviews in literary supplements.
+A substantial part of my editorial experience took place at **Dergâh Yayınları**, where I worked on translations and works of history.

-My translation and editorial work has included projects carried out within the framework of the **Ministry of Culture**.
-I have translated a total of **four books**, two of which were the product of collaborative translation work.

-I regard translation and editorial work not as activities separate from academic life, but as part of the broader circulation of ideas across languages, disciplines, and publics.
-Moving between languages requires attention not only to words, but also to intellectual traditions, historical contexts, and conceptual worlds.
-In this sense, my work as a translator and editor is closely connected to my academic interest in **conceptual history**, **political language**, and the historicity of political thought.

-This experience has also shaped the way I think about the public and institutional life of ideas: how texts are selected, evaluated, translated, edited, circulated, and received within broader intellectual fields.
-My background in publishing has provided me with a valuable foundation for contributing to **peer review** and the **editorial processes of academic journals**, particularly in assessing manuscripts with attention to argument, structure, conceptual precision, style, and scholarly contribution.

-In this sense, my translation and editorial work remains an important part of my academic profile.
-It complements my research and teaching by giving me practical experience in the mediation, evaluation, and circulation of political, historical, and philosophical texts.
+I have translated four books, two of them in collaboration with other translators.
+These include the Turkish translation of the second volume of Albert Gabriel’s *Monuments turcs d’Anatolie*, devoted to Amasya, Tokat, and Sivas, published in Turkish as Anadolu’daki *Türk Anıtları II: Amasya – Tokat – Sivas* within a project of the Ministry of Culture and Tourism of the Republic of Turkey.
+My translations are listed on the [Translations]({{ "/translations/" | relative_url }}) page.

+For me, translation and editing are not peripheral to research.
+They demand close attention to the uses of concepts, historical contexts, intellectual traditions, and the conditions under which texts circulate.
+This experience complements my research and teaching while sharpening my attention to argument, conceptual coherence, and the craft of scholarly writing.

 </details>